terra-money/docs/docs/luna.md

 Rewards from stake are determined largely by the relative size of stake, and are structured in such a way that rewards increase as transaction volume increases.
 Luna ownership is thus an investment in the long term growth of Terra.

-Staking rewards come from two sources: gas (compute fees) and taxes.
+Staking rewards come from gas and taxes.

 ### Gas